bitovi/academy/src/typescript/3-configuration.md

 ### Before Starting

-It should be fairly painless to migrate to ESLint, but we do recommended checking if there are any TSLint rules that are considered essential to your project, and comparing those with ESLint to see if there are mismatches regarding your project's requirements.
+It should be fairly painless to migrate to ESLint, but we do recommended checking if there are any TSLint rules that are considered essential to your project, and comparing those with ESLint to see if there are mismatches regarding your project’s requirements.
 This [Migration Guide](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/TSLINT_RULE_ALTERNATIVES.md) is a great source for comparing ESLint and TSLint rules.

 ### Migration